-Two studies by Koksal et al.^{27,28}, have assessed the efficacy of vaccination for hepatitis A virus (HAV) early after the diagnosis of pediatric malignancy.
+Two studies by Koksal et al., have assessed the efficacy of vaccination for hepatitis A virus (HAV) early after the diagnosis of pediatric malignancy.
 This measure is generally adopted in countries with high prevalence of HAV infection, in which vaccination is not compulsory due to limited health resources.
 These studies showed that vaccination of seronegative patients for HAV in the early phase of chemotherapy reduces the risk of contracting hepatitis A and confers protection to immune-compromised patients, although at a lower rate than in healthy populations or in patients off-therapy.

 The expert panel are not recommending that immunosuppressed children receive hepatitis A vaccine during or after the end of therapy unless travelling to an area with high incidence of HAV since passive immune-prophylaxis is equally effective in preventing acute hepatitis.
 The expert panel of this guideline do not recommend routine vaccination with hepatitis A of children with cancer unless pre and/or post exposure vaccination is indicated as in the general population.

-7.3 Diphtheria, Tetanus, Pertussis, Polio, Haemophilus Influenzae
+7.3 Diphtheria, Tetanus, Pertussis, Polio, Haemophilus influenzae

 - 1. Insufficient evidence to recommend routine vaccination with diphtheria, tetanus, pertussis, polio and Hib during chemotherapy. - 2.
-One dose of a Haemophilus influenzae-containing vaccine is recommended for patients over 5 years of age with hematologic malignancies regardless of prior history of Hib vaccination, and at least 1 year after any previous dose. - 3.
-For children who did not receive all dose(s) recommended prior to the start of immunosuppression they should continue where they stopped based on a catch-up schedule. - 4.
-Children who received all doses of Hib-containing vaccines prior to immunosuppression may receive one additional dose six months after completion of chemotherapy.
+Children who did not receive all dose(s) recommended prior to the start of immunosuppression should complete their vaccination based on a catchup schedule. - 3.
+Children who received all doses of Hib-containing vaccines prior to chemotherapy may receive one additional dose six months after completion of chemotherapy (DTaP-IPV-Hib, according to age). - 4.
+Children with asplenia, complement deficiency and certain other high-risk conditions (per NACI criteria) or who have received 22 Gy or higher of radiation to the spleen should receive the Hib vaccine, regardless of prior vaccine history.
+These children are also eligible for booster doses (see APPHON asplenia guideline).

-For poliomyelitis, tetanus, diphtheria, pertussis and Hib, limited data are available on vaccination during chemotherapy; ^{20,36,37,38,39,40}.
+For poliomyelitis, tetanus, diphtheria, pertussis and Hib, limited data are available on vaccination during chemotherapy; 20,36,37,38,39,40.
 These vaccinations are compulsory or highly recommended worldwide and most patients are expected to have completed (3 doses) or almost completed (2 doses) the primary vaccination schedule before pediatric malignancy is diagnosed.
 The need for maintaining during chemotherapy a protective level of serum antibodies for poliomyelitis and diphtheria is in part attenuated by the protection afforded by herd immunity, given the high percentage of protective antibody titers present in the healthy population.

 For tetanus, policies for the management of the at-risk wound, such as washing of the wound, the use of antibiotics, and passive immunoprophylaxis, are effective preventive measures that reduce the need for active immunization while the patient is on chemotherapy.
-For pertussis, active immunization has been shown to be feasible in HIV patients, although the response was lower than in children not immune-compromised; no reports are available for pediatric cancer patients41.
+For pertussis, active immunization has been shown to be feasible in HIV patients, although the response was lower than in children not immune-compromised; no reports are available for pediatric cancer patients.